Anjan16/Major--project/README.md

 Balena.io setup

 1 create an InfluxDB Cloud account
-2 steuo an AWS account
+2 steup an AWS account
 3 create an bucket and token in influxdb cloud
 4 setup the raspberry pi
 5. Add a device and download the balenaOS disk image from the dashboard